Progressive-Pest-Control/WebsitePPCProject/businessanalysis.md

 # 5. Preliminary operational concept of proposed system

 ## 5.1 Preliminary operational concept
+- Build and deploy a website for Progressive Pest Control that implements both client and employee usage.
+The website will also serve as an advertising device for potential new clients.

 ### a) operational policies and constraints;
 - Time constraint: The system shall be completed and deployed after 120 days.